310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/demonstrating_the_elements.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-exactly. fufufu~ it’s like a starfish, how cute.
+exactly. fufufu~ it is like a starfish, how cute.

 shinobu, this is ryuseitai~ every corner represents one of your comrades.

-so take a deep breath and relax, relaaax~♪ remember, you won’t be standing on stage all on your own.
+so take a deep breath and relax, relaaax~♪ remember, you will not be standing on stage all on your own.
 {% endbubble %}

 {% bubble Shinobu v2 %}